Updated June 8th, 2022

-Worldwide, the number of publications will increase exponentially.
+Worldwide, the number of publications will continue to increase exponentially.
 Through 2021-2025, the publishing market is expected to see a $65.3 billion infusion of market capital, as it goes even more digital.
-In some fields, there are so many journals that keeping track of all of them becomes challenging.
+In fact, there are so many journals in some fields that it becomes challenging keeping track of all of them.

 What is a Predatory Journal?

 Predatory journals don’t follow scientific publishing standards.
 These journals charge authors publication fees or article processing charges (APCs) without organizing peer reviews or other appropriate quality control forms.
 Therefore, predatory publishing is a significant concern for the Open Access movement and a number of publishers have found ways to exploit this.
 These publishers offer speedy review times, fast publication, and false claims about their editorial board (which can't be verified or substantiated).